HADIS: Hybrid Adaptive Diffusion Model Serving for Efficient Text-to-Image Generation: Evaluation

 \subsection{Evaluation of Resource Allocation}

 We ablate the resource planner by implementing two variants, \textbf{Cache-\{D+Q\}} and \textbf{Cache-\{D\}}.
-Unlike \pjn{} which solves an online MILP to seek optimal resource allocation plans at runtime, these cached planners select and apply a previously computed resource allocation configuration on a cache hit.
-Cache-\{D\} stores plans in a lookup table keyed by a discretized \emph{range} of system demand, whereas Cache-\{D+Q\} uses a two-dimensional key composed of a \emph{range} of system demand and a \emph{range} of worker queue length.
-At runtime, we quantize the observed demand (and queue length for Cache-\{D+Q\}) to their respective ranges and probe the table.
+Unlike \pjn{} which solves an online MILP to seek optimal resource allocation plans at runtime, these cached planners reuse previously computed plans on a cache hit.
+Cache-\{D\} indexes plans by a discretized \emph{range} of system demand, whereas Cache-\{D+Q\} uses a two-dimensional key over \emph{range} of system demand and \emph{range} of worker queue length.
+At runtime, we quantize the observed demand (and queue length for Cache-\{D+Q\}) to their ranges and probe the cache.
 If the measurements fall within any keyed range that has an associated plan, we declare a cache hit and apply that plan.
-If not, we solve the MILP to obtain a plan and then insert it into the lookup table under the corresponding range key.
+If not, we solve the MILP and insert the new plan under the corresponding range key.

 Figure~\ref{fig:ablation_milp} shows the timeseries results and average statistics.
-Cache-\{D\} performs the worst, where high FID and SLO violation spikes early in the run were observed.
-The planner lags during load shifts as it is agnostic about the real-time system workload.
-Cache-\{D+Q\} is more responsive than Cache-\{D\} by capturing congestion through the extra key dimension in the lookup table.
-We empirically observe that both caching variants exhibit a startup spike in SLO violations since their selected plans are either biased or unsynchronized with the actual real-time demands.
-Once the workload settles, violations stabilize for both variants.

-Unlike the cached plans that react only when the key changes, \pjn{} with online MILP adapts plans in real time, rebalancing workers and thresholds as demand changes.
-It prevents prolonged queue growth and keeps low violations while maintaining comparable or better FID, avoiding under- or over-provision when workload fluctuates.
+Cache-\{D\} performs the worst, with early spikes in FID and SLO violations because it lags behind load shifts and is agnostic about real-time system workload.
+Cache-\{D+Q\} is more responsive by incorporating queue length into the key to capture congestion.
+We empirically observe that both caching variants exhibit a startup spike in SLO violations since their initial plans are either biased or misaligned with the actual demands, but violations stabilize once the workload settles.
+In contrast, \pjn{} with online MILP adapts plans in real time, rebalancing workers and thresholds as demand changes.
+It prevents prolonged queue growth, keeps violations low, and maintains comparable or better FID, avoiding under- or over-provision when workload fluctuates.

 The results also reveal the potential of caching.
 Moving from Cache-\{D\} to Cache-\{D+Q\} improves both FID and SLO violation ratio, suggesting that better keys help.
 A hybrid planner using MILP online to correct mismatches and to populate a cache could deliver MILP-level performance with lower optimization overhead, improving scalability for large-scale deployments.